-Contribution type Detail

-For more information about the LISTO rates and thresholds., please refer to the Super caps, rates and thresholds factsheet, which is available on the Secure Online Portal.
+Contribution type Detail If you have reached your preservation age and are retired, you can apply to the ATO to have the LISTO paid to you directly.
+Temporary residents will not qualify for the LISTO.
+For more information about the LISTO rates and thresholds., please refer to the Super caps, rates and thresholds factsheet, which is available on the Secure Online Portal,